TotalVerb/SExpressions.jl/README.md

 ## Philosophy

 S-expressions simplify many things.
 Therefore, easy handling of s-expressions is useful.

 ## Requirements

-This package is not yet listed.
-Install at your own peril.
-It also requires a master Julia.
+Although this package is registered, it is not complete.
+However, the chance of breaking changes is quite low (as mostly the parser will just be made more permissive, not less), and any breaking changes will be communicated with a new major version.
+Julia v1.0 and higher are supported.

 ## Parsing and pretty-printing